-Pharmacy Site Requirements
+Pharmacy Site Standards

-The pharmacy practice site can greatly influence pharmacy professionals’ ability to provide quality care.
 Adequate space, equipment, lighting, and resources are just a few of the site requirements that enable pharmacy professionals to practice effectively and safely.

 Continuous Quality Improvement

 Continuous quality improvement (CQI) is an ongoing approach to problem-solving and harm prevention.
 CQI focuses on identifying what caused a problem and introducing ways to eliminate or reduce the problem through open-ended analysis and assessment of process change.
 In pharmacy practice, CQI focuses on preventing medication incidents and continually looking for ways to improve medication dispensing, therapy management, and counselling.

 Safety IQ is the mandatory CQI program for community pharmacies.
 Safety IQ helps community pharmacies to identify, resolve, and learn from medication errors.
 With Safety IQ, pharmacy professionals have the tools to be proactive when it comes to preventing medication errors and improving quality of care.
 Put another way, Safety IQ supports pharmacy teams to ask “how are we doing?” and “how can we do better?”

 Members of the public often seek support and assistance from the College to resolve their concerns without submitting a formal complaint.
 Shared learning and CQI are the goals of informal concern resolution.
 Informal concern resolution is an opportunity to educate pharmacy professionals, mend relationships, and inform the public about how pharmacy practice is regulated in Manitoba.